Meet the Commission Staff!

 Planning and Research Associate

-Previous to the Commission, Cecily managed a small humanitarian aid organization in Northern Iraq, which she co-founded.
+Before the Commission, Cecily managed a small, volunteer-based humanitarian aid organization in Northern Iraq, which she co-founded.
 While in this position she partnered with large organizations, like the UNHCR, to facilitate programs based in Syrian refugee camps.
 Cecily received her MA in Middle Eastern Studies and Social Sciences from Lund University in Sweden.